Guide to your Child’s Surgery

-As a parent or guardian, you should decide when and what to tell your child, based on your child’s developmental stage and ability to understand what is happening.
-We offer the following guidelines.
-But since you know your child best, we encourage you to communicate and comfort your child the way you think is right.
+As you prepare your child for surgery, you will need to decide when and what to tell him or her.
+What you say will depend on your child’s developmental stage and ability to understand what is happening.
+We offer the following pieces of advice, but you know your child best.
+We encourage you to communicate and comfort your child in the way you feel is most appropriate.

 Please follow these bathing and feeding instructions for the night before surgery.